 In addition to all its impressive features, this racquet has also been found to have one of the lowest and arm friendly flex points amid other racquets in the market.
 Each of these features adds to the overall performance of Wilson Clash 100 in terms of pocketing, control, and touch, thereby giving it a deserved spot among the best.

 Like every other tool for every other business, the materials used are a significant defining factor.
 This racquet is composed of graphite, giving it a strong form and relatively lightweight.
 It ensures that shock and vibration do not get to your arm and shoulders.
-To cap it off, the racquet includes FreeFlex and StableSmart, which guarantee you can have ultimate control and the best possible experience.
+The racquet includes FreeFlex and StableSmart, which guarantee you can have ultimate control and the best possible experience to cap it off.

-FreeFlex makes use of carbon mapping, which allows for easy frame bending in different dimensions, and gives players the accuracy needed to complete each stroke.
+FreeFlex uses carbon mapping, which allows for easy frame bending in different dimensions, and gives players the accuracy needed to complete each stroke.
 For low-hanging shots, the racquet’s carbon-mapping coating provides the right amount of power required.

 As you aim at a goal, the carbon frame enhances your accuracy and consistency.
 And with the StableSmart features, your excellent stability and power are maintained.